mee-maw

 mee-maw (third-person singular simple present mee-maws, present participle mee-mawing, simple past and past participle mee-mawed)

-1. To make exaggerated movements with the mouth so as to be understood above a loud noise, such as that of machinery.
+1. To silently make exaggerated movements with the mouth so as to be understood in environment with loud noise, such as that of machinery.

 • 2009, Stanley Graham, Brown and Pickles, →ISBN, page 290: